electron/electron/docs/tutorial/security.md

 machine.

-> :warning: Under no circumstances should you load and execute remote code with Node integration enabled.
-Instead, use only local files (packaged together with your application) to execute Node code.
+> :warning: Under no circumstances should you load and execute remote code with Node.js integration enabled.
+Instead, use only local files (packaged together with your application) to execute Node.js code.
 To display remote content, use the `webview` tag and make sure to disable the `nodeIntegration`.

 #### Checklist: Security Recommendations